 Roger Williams University Justice System Training & Research Institute

 in partnership with the New England Association of Chiefs of Police, Inc.

 Roger Williams University Baypoint Inn & Conference Center

 144 Anthony Road, Portsmouth, RI

 This one-day Rhode Island specific seminar has been designed for new Police Department Prosecution Officers and Supervisory Officers who perform similar duties within their respective agency.
 Participants will receive instruction related to the District Court criminal complaint charging process, police station and court house arraignment procedures including issues of setting bail as well as defendant bail and probation violations, responding to defense counsel Discovery requests, pre-trial processes including recommendations for dispositions, District Court trial issues, as well as an introduction to juvenile prosecution.
-The program presented by Daniel Griffin, Esquire, Special Assistant Attorney General for the Rhode Island Department of Attorney General and Lieutenant John Malloy, Esquire, of the West Warwick Police Department, will provide practical advice for police officials who may be newly assigned and will serve as a refresher for those officers with previous experience.
+The program presented by Malena Lopez Mora, Esquire, Special Assistant Attorney General, RI Office of the Attorney General, and Lieutenant John Malloy, Esquire, of the West Warwick Police Department, will provide practical advice for police officials who may be newly assigned and will serve as a refresher for those officers with previous experience.

-The cost for the seminar is $140.00, which includes materials, breaks and lunch.
+The cost for the seminar is $150.00, which includes materials, breaks and lunch.
 Checks should be made payable to the Roger Williams University, Justice System Training & Research Institute, 144 Anthony Road, Portsmouth, RI 02871.
-Telephone inquiries should be made to Liz Campo, Administrative Assistant to the School of Justice Studies at (401) 254-3731.

 **WE REQUIRE 72 HOURS CANCELLATION PRIOR TO THE SEMINAR OR YOU WILL BE CHARGED THE REQUIRED FEE.**